openstack/horizon/README.rst

   $ python tools/install_venv.py

+Alternatively, the ``run_tests.sh`` script will also install the environment for you.
+Activate the newly installed ``.venv`` virtualenv:

+  $ source .venv/bin/activate

-Alternatively, the ``run_tests.sh`` script will also install the environment for you and then run the full test suite to verify everything is installed and functioning correctly.
+and then run the full test suite to verify everything is installed and functioning correctly.

 Now that the virtualenv is created, you need to configure your local